syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ## Text customization in shape annotation

 The [Text]() in shape annotation also can be customized by using the [LabelStyle]() property.
 The [LabelStyle]() property provides options to customize the font-family, font-size, font-attributes and text color of axis labels.
-The following properties are used to customize the text:

 * [TextColor]() - Gets or sets the text color of the label.
 * [Background]() - Gets or sets the background color of the labels.